Get a Demo of HR DataHub's platform

 We often hear that salary is not the main reason why employees join or part ways with their organisations.

-But the reality is that salary is the main reason why organisations struggle to attract and retain talent.
+But we also know from our Talent Attraction & Retention survey that salary is the main reason why organisations struggle to attract and retain talent.

 Why is employee retention difficult in the UK